Francesco Di Mauro

 Dmitri Jurowski, the youngest member of the famous musical family, started his musical education at the age of six at the Cello Department of the Moscow Conservatoire Musical School.
 After his family moved to Berlin, he continued his cello studies.
 In 2003, he started to take conducting classes at the Hanns Eisler Academy of Music in Berlin.

 As an opera conductor, Dmitri Jurowski performs at the Lyric Opera in Chicago, Opera Bastille in Paris, Grand Theatre in Geneva, Bavarian State Opera in Munich, Carlo Felice Theatre in Genoa, La Fenice in Venice, Massimo Theatre in Palermo, Comunale Theatre in Bologna, Royal Theatre in Parma, National Theatre in Roma, Queen Sofía Palace of the Arts in Valencia, Comic Opera and State Opera in Berlin, New Israeli Opera in Tel-Aviv, Municipal Theatre in Santiago, Opera House in Monte-Carlo, Liege Opera, Flemish Royal Opera, Gran Teatre del Liceu and other.
 He also appeared at the opera festivals in Wexford, Martina Franca, Rossini Opera Festival in Pesaro and Festival Puccini in Torre del Lago.

-In the summer of 2010, Dmitri Jurowski made his debut at the Bolshoi Theatre.
-He has toured with the Bolshoi Theatre’s production of Eugene Onegin (directed by Dmitri Tcherniakov) to the Royal Opera House, the Real Theatre in Madrid, and the Lucerne Festival.
-Since 2011, the maestro has been the Chief Conductor of the Flemish Royal Opera and the Chief Conductor of the “Russian Philharmonic” Symphony Orchestra.
+In 2010 Dmitri Jurowski made his debut at the Bolshoi Theatre.
+He toured with the Bolshoi Theatre’s production of Eugene Onegin (directed by Dmitri Tcherniakov) to the Royal Opera House, the Real Theatre in Madrid, and the Lucerne Festival.